hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 There are a set of **standard (or base) packages** which are considered part of the R source code and automatically available as part of your R installation.
 Base packages contain the **basic functions** that allow R to work, and enable standard statistical and graphical functions on datasets; for example, all of the functions that we have been using so far in our examples.

 The directories in R where the packages are stored are called the **libraries**.
-The terms *package* and *library* are sometimes used synonomously and there has been [discussion](http://www.r-bloggers.com/packages-v-libraries-in-r/) amongst the community to resolve this.
+The terms *package* and *library* are sometimes used synonymously and there has been [discussion](http://www.r-bloggers.com/packages-v-libraries-in-r/) amongst the community to resolve this.
 It is somewhat counter-intuitive to _load a package_ using the `library()` function and so you can see how confusion can arise.

 You can check what packages are loaded in your R session by typing into the console: